w3f/polkadot-deployer/README.md

 * Enough quota on GCP to create the required resources (terraform will show the exact errors if this condition is not met).

+* Kubernetes Engine API and billing enabled for your project, see [here](https://cloud.google.com/kubernetes-engine/docs/quickstart).

 ## Usage

 `polkadot-deployer` allows you to create, list, update and delete Polkadot